Road Trip Iceland Part 2: Golden Circle Tour – Þingvellir, Gullfoss & Geysir

-The famous Golden Circle Tour Iceland.
-Everyone knows about the all-in-one tour of Iceland: Golden Circle Tour Iceland Þingvellir, Geysir & Gullfoss.
-The days in Iceland’s capital Reykjavik have been wonderful: close to the nature with nordic architecture as a perfect starting point for our 21-days Road Trip Iceland.
+Iceland Golden Circle Tour – Everyone knows about the all-in-one tour of Iceland: Golden Circle Tour Iceland Þingvellir, Geysir & Gullfoss.
+The days in Iceland’s capital Reykjavik have been wonderful: close to nature, nordic architecture as a perfect starting point for our 21-days Road Trip Iceland.
 After our Gay Couple City Weekend Reykjavik, it was time to leave the city life and start our adventure in nature with a 4×4 Land Cruiser, a tent, and all necessary equipment.

 Working until the last day before a long holiday doesn’t give enough air and time to calm down from everyday life.
 The inner clock is ticking in work mode, thoughts about work things running through your mind and an inner unrest and insecurity about how well prepared everything might be, keeps you away from a true holiday mode.
 Thanks to our first days in Reykjavik we were able to switch into travel mode as Reykjavik is a perfect place to calm down.
 Finding inner peace while sitting in hot tubs looking for countless minutes over mountains and thinking about what will come when we are finally escaping from everyday life into Iceland’s deserted landscapes.
 From beautiful Reykjavik into nature, the Iceland adventure begins.

 Thanks to our Wifi by Síminn we were able to listen to the right music for Iceland over Spotify.
 Bands like Íkorni, Yunip, and Kate Bush were our constant companions during our time in the car.
 Especially for that, we created our own Iceland Playlist.